 You could pay top dollar to have the best copywriter in the world write the most engaging, jaw-dropping content you’ve ever seen, and your page still wouldn’t be assured conversions.
 Creating SEO friendly landing pages helps you do that.

-That’s because in order to accomplish its goal, your page needs one other very important thing (hint: it’s one of the other two-thirds of your conversion equation).
+That’s because to accomplish its goal, your page needs one other very important thing: targeted traffic.

 And not just any traffic.
 You need the right traffic.

 Without anyone to land on your landing page, it serves absolutely no purpose whatsoever.

 So, hypothetically, let’s say you went a little over budget on your copywriter.
 Now you’re going to need to figure out another way to generate visitors without using paid methods like PPC or social media advertising.

 Luckily for you, today we’re going to teach you about a favorite source of organic (unpaid) traffic for inbound marketers: search engines and showcase why you need SEO friendly landing pages.

 Then we’re going to show you how you can capitalize on the more than one trillion searches that get typed into engines like Google every year.

 Search engine optimization refers to the process of editing a web page’s elements to make it more likely that page shows up in search results when someone types in a relevant query.